Paeonia (kingdom): Origin

 Before the reign of Darius Hystaspes, they had made their way as far east as Perinthus in Thrace on the Propontis.
 At one time all Mygdonia, together with Crestonia, was subject to them.
 When Xerxes crossed Chalcidice on his way to Therma (later renamed Thessalonica), he is said to have marched through Paeonian territory.
 They occupied the entire valley of the Axios (Vardar) as far inland as Stobi, the valleys to the east of it as far as the Strymon and the country round Astibus and the river of the same name, with the water of which they anointed their kings.
 Emathia, roughly the district between the Haliacmon and Axios, was once called Paeonia; and Pieria and Pelagonia were inhabited by Paeonians.
 As a consequence of the growth of Macedonian power, and under pressure from their Thracian neighbors, their territory was considerably diminished, and in historical times was limited to the north of Macedonia from Illyria to the Strymon.

+Mythology

 In Greek mythology, the Paeonians were said to have derived their name from Paeon the son of Endymion.
+Endymion of Elis, the lover of the goddess of the Moon (Selene), had three sons: Paeon, Epeios, and Aetolus; the eponymous ancestors of the Paeonians, Epeians, and Aetolians, respectively.
+Endymion, in order to give his kingdom to one of them, made them run a race in Olympia, where Epeios won and took the kingdom.
+Paeon left in disappointment to settle in the Upper Valley of Axios which was since called Paeonia.

+In the Trojan War, the Paeonians "with ankylosed bows" (Iliad, II 848-850) "wearing helmets with horsetails" were allies of the Trojans, appearing to fight on their side, under King Pyraichmes and Asteropaeus.